Our team

 Partner

 Jonathan is a commercial litigator who specialises in the sports sector.
 He is a trusted advisor to some of the biggest names in sport, with clients describing him as “technically excellent and extremely responsive” and as being “a superb litigator” and “one of the leading sports regulatory lawyers in the industry”.
+He has extensive experience of appearing before domestic arbitral tribunals, the Court of Arbitration for Sport and in proceedings before FIFA.

-Jonathan has acted for The FA for more than 15 years, undertaking a wide range of work from advising on the regulation of intermediaries through to advising The FA on the implications of the Government’s high-profile Fan-Led Review.
-Other highlights have included representing Chelsea FC in its successful appeal against FIFA before the Court of Arbitration for Sport and successfully defending the WRU in High Court litigation.
+He has been The FA’s primary advisor on contentious and regulatory matters for more than 15 years, undertaking a wide range of work from advising on the regulation of intermediaries through to advising The FA on the implications of the Government’s high-profile Fan-Led Review.
+Jonathan also acts for leading Premier League and European football clubs, the Welsh Rugby Union and Premiership Rugby.

 Jonathan is ranked as a leading individual by Chambers (Band 1) and is listed in the Legal 500’s “Hall of Fame”.
 The directories describe him as being “lauded by clients as ‘the absolute go-to person on regulatory matters’” and as being “the football litigator par excellence”.
 He is also ranked in the International Who’s Who of Sports & Entertainment Lawyers and has featured in profiles written by The Lawyer, the Times and Sport Business.
 Jonathan is a lecturer on the BASL/DMU Postgraduate Certificate in Sports Law and is a contributing author to “Sport: Law and Practice” and “Football and the Law”.